mixmastamyk/prn/readme.rst

 -----------------------

 In short,
-this tool does string operations on filenames in the order that they occur on the command-line.
+this tool operates on filenames in the order that they occur on the command-line.
 Why?
 So that results are consistent with expectations.
 Therefore,
 if the given modifications interact in unfortunate ways, they may be reordered to suit.
 This was a design goal.

 The final rename happens at once however.
-No need to worry about files renamed half-way.
+No need to worry about renames occurring half-way.

 Consequently, when performing many operations on an *absolutley huge* number of files,